Skip to Content

 On this cenote bike tour, you’ll pedal to 2 sacred cenotes around the city.
 It’s a blast to ride with fellow travelers on a sunny day and then cool off in the refreshing waters.

-Your guides ensure a safe journey and are heaps of fun.
+Your guides make sure you have a safe journey and have heaps of fun.
 Furthermore, they give you more than enough time to explore the cenotes.
-The tour is $37 USD per person.
+The tour is $79 USD per person and can be booked online here.

 When you are in the mood for a stroll in the city of Valladolid, wander down the Calzada de los Frailes